Asian Studies Instructor: Two year teaching position

-The Asian Studies Program invites applications for a full-time tenure-track faculty position, pending administrative approval, to teach courses in Asian Studies beginning in August 2018, and to serve as the director of Calvin College’s Semester Program in China.
-Candidates from Religion, History, and Philosophy will be considered; the successful candidate will be housed in the most appropriate department.
+The Asian studies program invites applications for a two year part-time position as a visiting faculty member, to teach courses in Asian studies beginning in September 2018, and to serve as the director of Calvin College’s semester program in China in the fall semester of 2019.
+Candidates with a Ph.D. in either history or religion will be considered; the successful candidate will be housed in the most appropriate department.

 - History 245 (East Asia to 1800)

 - History 346 (Modern China)

 In the fall semester of 2019, the candidate will direct the Calvin College China semester program in Beijing, to include teaching a sequence of Chinese history courses.

 $50,000 total in salary and benefits the first year; approximately $60,000 salary and benefits the second year.

 A Ph.D. in one of the associated fields is required.
 Applicants must have conversational ability in Chinese and demonstrate ability to teach effectively using varied methods and instructional technology.

 Applicants must be professing Christians who can support the educational mission of Calvin College as a Christian liberal arts college affiliated with the Christian Reformed Church.